cfengine/documentation/enterprise-cfengine-guide/reporting/reporting_ui.markdown

 ## Query Builder ##

 Users not familiar with SQL syntax can easily create their own custom reports in this interface.
+Please note that query builder can be [extended with your custom data][Extending Query Builder in Mission portal#How to add new table to Query builder].

 * Tables - Select the data tables you want include in your report first.
 * Fields - Define your table columns based on your selection above.